emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

 Whether to enable CRL verification and caching for this listener.
-If set to true, requires specifying the CRL server URL(s).

 Note: In the event of cache miss, EMQX will attempt to fetch the CRL on the fly from the URL declared in the client certificate's